 Important considerations when looking at critical illness cover

-You also have the option of a decreasing amount of cover (decreasing Term Assurance, DTA) that will reduce in line with a reduced liability - i.e. a repayment mortgage.
+You can cover yourself for a fixed level amount over a set term (i.e. until retirement/your children grow up/a debt is repaid etc. or you have the option of a reducing amount of cover that will reduce in line with a reduced liability - i.e. a repayment mortgage.